Francisco-Galindo/hare-lexer/report/report.md

 * Operators: these characters are asigned to this group when their purpose is to indicate a type of operation that is going to be realized, such as "+", "-", etc.
 Constants: these are strings that, once the code is executed their value will never change, such as numbers or strings asigned to variables.

 Tokens are the inputs for syntax analysis and interpret the meaning of these tokens.
-Syntax analysis checks if the tokens are arranged according to the language’s grammar.
+Syntax analysis checks if the tokens are arranged according to the language's grammar.
 A context-free grammar define the syntax rules of a programming language.
-A grammar is said to be the context-free grammar (CFG) if every production is in the form of:
+A grammar is said to be the context-free grammar (CFG) if every production is in of the kind

+$$
-G -> (V&cup;T)*, where G &isin; V
+G \to (V \cup T)*, \quad G \in V
+$$

-This equation states that every production which contains any combination of the 'V' variable or 'T' terminal is said to be a context-free grammar.
+This expression states that every production which contains any combination of the $V$ variable or $T$ terminal is said to be a context-free grammar.

 A context-free grammar is defined by:

 1. Nonterminal symbols (variables).
 2. Terminal symbols (alphabet).
 3. Production rules.